mozilla/MozDef/docs/source/tests.rst

   make tests TEST_CASE=tests/mq/plugins/test_github_webhooks.py

-.. note:: Note, if you end up with a clobbered ES index, or anything like that which might end up in failing tests, you can clean the environment with `make clean`.
+.. note:: If you end up with a clobbered ES index, or anything like that which might end up in failing tests, you can clean the environment with `make clean`.
 Then run the tests again.

 .. _docker: https://www.docker.io/